-This subtle distinction between "normative acceptability" and a more general "suitability" to a given situation is relevant from a sociolinguistic perspective and particularly in a third-wave approach to alternation phenomena (Eckert, 2012).
-It draws a better picture of how participants react to different linguistic forms and how well they connect with the linguistic norm or so-called "standard", compatible for instance with the perspective of the Social Meaning Games (Burnett, 2017, 2019), where language users dynamically modify their linguistic behavior across and even within interactions, in accordance with what social persona (Ochs, 1992) they want to convey.
+This subtle distinction between "normative acceptability" (as in "acceptability closely defined by the prescriptive linguistic norm") and a more general "suitability" to a given situation (as in "adaptation to a given social interaction and not detected as incongruent with it by the sociolinguistic monitor") is relevant from a sociolinguistic perspective and particularly in a third-wave approach to linguistic alternation phenomena (Eckert, 2012).
+It draws a better picture of how participants react to different linguistic forms and how well they connect with the linguistic norm or so-called "standard", compatible for instance with the perspective of the Social Meaning Games (Burnett, 2017, 2019), where language users dynamically modify their linguistic behavior across and even within interactions, according to which social persona (Ochs, 1992) they want to convey.

-In line with other works trying to pinpoint the nature of acceptability and how acceptability judgments help characterize it (Huang & Ferreira, 2020; Hubers et al., 2020; Tubau et al., 2020, i.a.), we argue that this distinction has to be taken into account in psycholinguistic studies more generally.
-Of course, the difference between alternative variants may be related to syntactic complexity, and different facilitatory processes may have historically filtered some variants out of language use (be it because of syntactic complexity by itself, prosodic balancing or information load and pragmatic uses for instance).
+In line with many other works trying to pinpoint the nature of acceptability and how acceptability judgments help characterize it (Huang & Ferreira, 2020; Hubers et al., 2020; Tubau et al., 2020, i.a.), we argue that this distinction is relevant for psycholinguistic studies in general.
+Of course, the difference between alternative variants may be related to syntactic complexity, and different facilitatory processes may have historically filtered some variants out of language use (be it because of syntactic complexity by itself, prosodic balancing or information load and pragmatic uses, for instance).
 On top of these processes, however, another layer should be accounted for: sociolinguistic demand for a form, or variant, that is suitable to the particular context it is produced in.
-Consciously or not, participants in language studies use the distinctions and nuances between what is said, what can be said, what should be said, and what sounds best in terms of well-formedness and with regard to the sociolinguistic norms that apply in a given situation.
-This awareness is part of the mechanisms that allow speakers to dynamically chose which variant will best allow them to convey the social persona they are trying to build during interaction, depending on the context and the social groups they or their interlocutor(s) belong to.9
+Consciously or not, participants in language studies use the distinctions and nuances between what is said, what can be said, what should be said, and what sounds best in terms of wellformedness and with regard to the sociolinguistic norms that apply in a given situation.
+This awareness is part of the mechanisms that allow speakers to dynamically chose which variant will best allow them to convey the social persona they are trying to build during interaction, depending on the context and the social groups they or their interlocutor(s) belong to.12

-The sociopragmatic ability to evaluate the suitability of a given linguistic production to the particular context it appears in is still not systematically taken into account in many current-day experimental and quantitative works in the syntactic and more generally in the linguistic domain.
-Language competence is beyond the knowledge of the components of the language system a context-dependent interaction device for transmitting and acquiring information.
-In this view, acceptability is more than a reflection of grammatical experience or an inverse correlate to surprisal (see for instance the (extended) radical unacceptability hypothesis put forth by Culicover, Varaschin, and Winkler (2022)).
+The sociopragmatic ability to evaluate the suitability of a given linguistic production to the particular context/interaction it appears in is still not systematically taken into account in many current-day experimental and quantitative works in the syntactic and more generally in the linguistic domain.
+Language competence is, beyond the knowledge of the components of the language system, a context-dependent interaction device for transmitting and acquiring information.
+In this view, acceptability is more than a reflection of grammatical experience or an inverse correlate to surprisal (Culicover, Varaschin, & Winkler, 2022).
 Acceptability is a socially situated judgment that should be assessed accordingly.
-A relatively rare linguistic form such as the fronting with inversion interrogative variant in French can be deemed highly "acceptable" in a sociolinguistically compatible context, and a much more frequent variant such as the in situ question type might not be "acceptable" in another (e.g. a formal dialogue where respecting the linguistic norm is essential, such as a job interview).
+Not only are there ceiling and floor effects (Bader & Häussler, 2010) where two equally (in)frequent forms may present different levels of "acceptability", but a relatively rare linguistic form such as the fronting with inversion interrogative variant in French can be deemed highly "acceptable" in a sociolinguistically compatible context, and a much more frequent variant such as the in situ question type might not be "acceptable" in another (e.g., a formal dialogue where respecting the linguistic norm is essential, such as a job interview).